joseluisvaz/joseluisvaz.github.io/_pages/about.md

 During my time at **ETH Zurich**, I had the pleasure to be part of **AMZ driverless**.
 An inter-disciplinary robotics team with the goal of building the fastest formula style autonomous car.
 We managed to win two international competitions, **Formula Student Germany** and **Formula Student East** with our vehicle, **pilatus driverless**.

-After AMZ driverless, I spent time at **Embotech AG** where I designed optimal control and estimation algorithms for commercial vehicles as part of my master's degree internship.
+After AMZ driverless, I spent time at **Embotech AG** where I designed optimal control and state estimation algorithms for commercial vehicles as part of my master's degree internship.
 Recently, I have been interested in how to use **Machine Learning** to assist classical robotics algorithms.

 ![pilatus_driverless](/images/pilatus_wide.jpg)